weirdrag08/weirdrag08/README.md

 } <br>
 Most used emoji - ❤️😂✌🏻💙</p></span>
 </div> -->

-# About Me
-Hello, I am Aditya Anand!
+Hello, I am **Aditya Anand**!
 I am a coding enthusiast pusruing B.Tech in Computer Science Engineering from Netaji Subhas University of Technology.
 I am an active open source contributor and a Web Development & Desigining intern at The Sparks Foundation.
 My interests are in Programming of Data-Structures & Algorithms & Front End Engineering.

 <br>